davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   i686
     When used with :option:`-march`, the Pentium Pro instruction set is used, so the code runs on all i686 family chips.
-    When used with :option:`-mtune`, it has the same meaning as generic.
+    When used with :option:`-mtune`, it has the same meaning as :samp:`generic`.

   pentium2
     Intel Pentium II CPU, based on Pentium Pro core with MMX instruction set